Vixzyeee/Infrastructure_Docs/Python/python-reference/builtins/functions/runtime.md

 - `exec` executes statements
 - `compile` produces code objects
 - `breakpoint` hooks into debugging tools
-- If you are unsure whether you need these functions, you probably do not.
+- If you are unsure whether you need these functions, you probably do not

 These functions define **Python’s runtime execution surface**, not safe application APIs.